Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Robustness of the RKLD Loss

+Another key property is the fact that logarithmic processing promotes orthogonality.
+This is a consequence of the mode-seeking property in probability density estimation, since RKLD is biased to fit the support of the target distribution, instead of an average fit over the event set\cite{wainwright2008graphical}.
+This can be observed as $y_m \rightarrow 0$, that is, for noise only measurements, at any estimate that does not satisfy $| \a_m^* \z |^2 \rightarrow 0$ the loss function $\J_{RKLD}$ diverges.
+Essentially, $y_m = 0$ inserts a hard-constraint for the estimates, as the set of sampling vectors $\{ \a_m \}_{I(y=0)}$ provide an orthogonal subspace to the solution, where $I(y=0)$ denotes the index-set of the measurements that are equal to $0$.

-Note that this orthogonal subspace projection is pursued inherently, and it is in approximate effect for $y_m \approx 0$.
-We can express the loss function in an alternative form to bring out its orthogonality promoting nature as follows:
+Note that this orthogonal subspace projection is an implicit property of $\J_{RKLD}$, and it is approximately effective for small measurements in the sense that, as $y_m \rightarrow 0$, $\J_{RKLD} \rightarrow \infty$.
+We can express the loss function in an alternative perspective to demonstrate its orthogonality promoting property as follows:

-where $i(\cdot)$ is the indicator function that assigns $\infty$ to estimates that do not reside in the constraint set (the loss is identical if the index set consists of $y_m = 0$ precisely) and $\tilde{f}(\z)$ takes the following form:
+where $i(\cdot)$ is the indicator function that assigns $\infty$ to estimates that do not reside in the constraint set (the loss is identical if the index set consists of $y_m = 0$ precisely, which is analogous to a noise subspace) and $\tilde{\J_{RKLD}}(\z)$ takes the following form:

-This constraint on the search space provides further robustness against outliers present in the data, as their impact within the update step is cascaded by the projection operation which can mitigate their influence on the iterative estimates.
+This constraint on the search space provides further robustness against outliers present in the data, since the inherent projection operation can mitigate the influence of the outliers on the iterative estimates.

-In the next two sections, we introduce a novel initialization and three algorithms based on RKLD.
+In the following sections, to simplify our notations, we drop the subscripts from $\J$ and use it to denote the RKLD loss function, unless stated otherwise.